How To Pitch A Tent Like a Pro

 4. Stomp out a “footprint” for your tent to compact the snow and ensure you have a solid foundation

 5. Stake out all guy lines to make your tent is as stable as possible.
-If you’re struggling with the stakes in softer snow, you can fill a few unused dry bags with snow or rocks and use these to weight the guy lines.
+If you’re struggling with the stakes in softer conditions, you can fill a few unused dry bags with snow or rocks and use these to secure the tent guy lines.

 2. Carry extra dry bags and stuff sacks to use as sandbags